Back to Glossary

 Technical

-Density Altitude is a measurement that describes how thick or thin the air is at a racetrack, expressed as an altitude number that helps racing teams predict how their cars will perform.
+Density altitude is a measurement that describes how thick or thin the air is at a racetrack, expressed as an altitude number that affects how well race vehicles perform.

 Never Miss a Race!